Skip to content

 January 15, 1927, the Speed Art Museum opened.
 Designed by Louisville architect Arthur Loomis, nearly 2,000 visitors were on hand to view works by more than 100 American and European painters.
 Mrs. Speed served as the 1st president and director of the museum.

-Localtonians wish a Happy Birthday to Danville native William Richard Higgins, born in 1945.
-Terrorists captured the U.S. Marine Corps Colonel in Lebanon, where he was tortured and eventually murdered by his captors.
+Localtonians wish a Happy Birthday to Danville native William Richard Higgins, who was born in 1945.
+Terrorists captured the U.S. Marine Colonel in Lebanon, where they tortured and eventually killed him in 1990.

 January 15, 1969, Marine Corps LTCOL Ermil L. Whisman from Lexington died in the Vietnam War.

-January 15, 1971, Kentucky announced the Kentucky Village, the state’s 73-year-old home for delinquent children, would close in two years.
+January 15, 1971, Frankfort announced the Kentucky Village, the state’s 73-year-old home for delinquent children, would close in two years.

-January 15, 1990, Kentuckians and America remembered Martin Luther King, Jr. Over 300 people stood outside the state capitol for the 2nd year to ask for the day to be a paid holiday for state employees.
+January 15, 1990, Kentuckians and America remembered Martin Luther King, Jr. Over 300 people stood outside the Capitol for a 2nd year to ask the day to be a paid holiday for state employees.
 Inside, Governor W. Wilkinson stated he would sign a bill if the Assembly would pass one.

 January 15, 1996, “Youth and the Dream: The Quest for a Just Society” was the theme as more than 2,000 people filled Heritage Hall in Lexington to hear speakers, including three elementary students, speak about Martin Luther King, Jr. and the movement he inspired.